 - WIN-T KPPs and KSAs don't reflect the most important requirements of a large unit command and control system: rapid, reliable and clear access to his subordinates - WIN-T has 5 KPPs and 4 KSAs, none of which describe the command and control requirements of commanders.
-The two that come closest state: - " KPP 3 Critical survival information delivery in ≤5 seconds (95% of completed messages) - " KSA 1 Increment 2 shall implement a high-capacity IP routed multi-tiered network utilizing ground-to-ground and ground-to-space transmission links - In addition to the KPPs and KSAs, DOT&E considered connectivity (the number of subordinates that commanders could actually reach), network stability, voice call clarity and range of the systems as the key criteria indicating operational utility to unit commanders - DOT&E identified that the WIN-T network was capable of forming and connecting commanders with subordinates in most cases - However, network instabilities, poor voice call clarity and limited range of the terrestrial waveform led to several WIN-T components being rated as not operationally effective - The Program Office agreed the problems identified in the DOT&E evaluation were valid, and implemented fixes to these problems that have significantly improved the system.
-They have scheduled a FOT&E in November 2014. - DOT&E analysis was used by the Army to decide to pursue improvement in areas of network stability and voice call clarity in particular
+The two that come closest state: - " KPP 3 Critical survival information delivery in ≤5 seconds (95% of completed messages) - " KSA 1 Increment 2 shall implement a high-capacity IP routed multi-tiered network utilizing ground-to-ground and ground-to-space transmission links - In addition to the KPPs and KSAs, DOT&E considered connectivity (the number of subordinates that commanders could actually reach), network stability, voice call clarity and range of the systems as the key criteria indicating operational utility to unit commanders - DOT&E identified that the WIN-T network was capable of forming and connecting commanders with subordinates in most cases - At the May 2012 IOT&E and May 2013 FOT&E, however, network instabilities, poor voice call clarity and limited range of the terrestrial waveform led to several WIN-T components being rated as not operationally effective - The Army agreed the problems identified in the DOT&E evaluation were valid, and implemented fixes to these problems that have significantly improved the system. - These fixes were tested in a November 2014 FOT&E. DOT&E analysis was used by the Milestone Decision Authority to grant a full-rate production decision in June 2015.